-- Font Times New Roman (or Equivalent) - Point Size 9 point size, 11 point line spacing - No special formatting of text e.g. no bolding, no italics, no underlines, no quote marks, etc.
+- · Font Times New Roman (or Equivalent) - Point Size 9 point size, 11 point line spacing - No special formatting of text e.g. no bolding, no italics, no underlines, no quote marks, etc.

-Facebook links can be included in the 150 word profile but have a maximum limit of 60 characters, so that they stay on one line.
+Links to online sites or documents can be included in the 150 word profile but have a maximum limit of 60 characters, so that they stay on one line.
 This will be strictly enforced.